CAHMA – Canberra Alliance for Harm Minimisation

-Naloxone is a Dual Schedule drug, which can be provided with or without a prescription from a GP, and reverses the effects of opioid overdose.
+Naloxone is a dual schedule drug, which can be provided with a prescription from a GP or over the counter from a Pharmacist.
+Naloxone reverses the effects of opioid overdose.
 The program is peer-led and provides training to opioid users, peers of people who inject opioids, or family or friends.
 Participants are taught to administer naloxone intramuscularly within a comprehensive overdose response education program.
 Opioid users who successfully complete the training program are prescribed and/or provided naloxone to be administered to them in the event of an overdose.

 Radio Show “News from the Drug War Front”:

 A weekly radio show from 2 – 4pm on Tuesdays broadcast on community radio 2XX (98.3 FM.)
 Reports the latest news about drug use, prohibition politics, health messages and CAHMA and AOD services updates.
 The show is presented by CAHMA staff and volunteers.
 The program & previous episode can be accessed at https://www.2xxfm.org.au/Form/programdetail/?news-from-the-drug-war-front